DavidRandallPeters/UnrealEngine/UE4_003_MarbleGame001.md

 - Hit **Play**, click in the viewport to make sure it's focused and try it out

 <br>
-The floor should now rotate each time you hit the A dn D keys.
+The floor should now rotate each time you hit the *A* and *D* keys.